-Sir David Cox is an Honorary Fellow at Nuffield College at the University of Oxford and is currently affiliated with the Department of Statistics at Oxford.
+Sir David Cox was an Honorary Fellow at Nuffield College at the University of Oxford and was affiliated with the Department of Statistics at Oxford.
 He received a Masters of Arts from St. John’s College, Cambridge University, and a Ph.D. from the University of Leeds.
 After working at the Royal Aircraft Establishment and Wool Industries Research Association, he held academic positions at Cambridge and Birkbeck College, London.
 In 1966 he became Professor of Statistics, and then in 1970 was named Head of the Mathematics Department at the Imperial College of Science and Technology.
-Sir David Cox is a former Warden (1988-94) of Nuffield College, Oxford.
-He is a Fellow and former Member of Council of the Royal Society and was President of the International Statistical Institute from 1995 to 1997.
+Sir David Cox was a former Warden (1988-94) of Nuffield College, Oxford.
+He was a Fellow and former Member of Council of the Royal Society.
 He was editor of Biometrika from 1966 to 1991.

-Additionally, Cox is a Foreign Associate of the National Academy of Sciences and a Fellow of the American Statistical Association.
-He has been President of the Bernoulli Society, the Royal Statistical Society, and the International Statistical Institute.
-He is the author or co-author of sixteen books and roughly 250 papers.
+Additionally, Cox was a Foreign Associate of the National Academy of Sciences and a Fellow of the American Statistical Association.
+He had been President of the Bernoulli Society, the Royal Statistical Society, and the International Statistical Institute.
+He was the author or co-author of sixteen books and roughly 250 papers.
 His work on the proportional hazards regression model is one of the most-cited and most influential papers in modern statistics.